Exclusive: Veeam’s best practices for availability in a cloud era

-For instance, a company may currently run their cloud-based app in the IBM Cloud data centre located in Houston, Texas.
+For instance, a company may currently run their cloud-based app in the IBM Cloud data center located in Houston, Texas.

-It can replicate and migrate this app to any of the more than 50 IBM Cloud data centres around the world, or to any data centre within its cloud to meet its data protection and migration needs.
+It can replicate and migrate this app to any of the more than 50 IBM Cloud data centers around the world, or to any data center within its cloud to meet its data protection and migration needs.

 With the momentum to multi-cloud adoption in full swing, having an availability strategy and plan is more important than ever.